richardk80/kinva/README.md

 Please don't change the UI.
 That part is fine...It's just the functionality and features that needs work.

+You can create an account right now so you can view the site.

-You can comment in the "issues" section if you're interested.
+You can also comment in the "issues" section if you're interested.

 Thanks